Not a Pawn…RAID Japan’s “The Bishop”

 Pros: Outstanding sensitivity for bottom contact work and fishing structure, cover, etc. Fishes “longer” than its length due to X-fast taper.
 Tip section is nimble and purposeful.
 Loads up very nicely on the cast.
 Outstanding backbone that’s there when called upon.
 Lure and line ratings are more on-point than most manufacturers.
 Great accuracy while pitching, roll casting and overhanding.
 Great balance with a Steez or similar weight reel on board.

 Cons: Cork has more filler than a gas station Burrito, but this is the way with most rods these days.
 Aesthetics are…fine?
-Sort of?
-Meh, but clean overall (This is just my opinion and will vary from person to person, of course).
-Not for deep water (>30ft).
+Sort of meh, but clean overall (This is just my opinion and will vary from person to person, of course).
+Not ideal for deep water (>35ft).
 Could use a hook keeper in a smart place.
-Being MIC, I feel it’s a tad overpriced at retail without JDM sourcing.
+Being that its MIC, I feel it’s a tad overpriced at retail without JDM sourcing.
 Would like to see a full Torzite guide train implemented at this price.

 A better shot of that “MAXX” logo on the side of RAID’s reel seat.